muasx88/stealth_commerce/README.md

 TODO:

-- payment to complete order process
+- auto cancel order if not paid after 30 minute
-- cancel order if payment failed
+- migration